ssmirr/appdev-chapters/program-notes.md

 ### Feedback

 For now though, I want to talk a little bit more about how the REPLs work.
-So far, we've been clicking "run ▶" and seeing the return value of the expression of the _last line_ of our programs in the black window (known as the "terminal") at the bottom left; but what if we wanted to see more than just the return value of the last line?
+So far, we've been clicking "run ▶" and seeing the return value of the expression of the _last line_ of our programs in the black window (known as the "terminal") at the bottom; but what if we wanted to see more than just the return value of the last line?

 It turns out there's a special method in Ruby called `p` (short for "print inspect") that will display values in the terminal.
 Try running the following: